nnthanh101/o2o/README.md

  - Cancel Bookings

  Note: to show the gas costs of each transaction during a test, set the enviroment variable GAS_TRACKING before launching truffle develop.
 For example, using bash: GAS_TRACKING=1 npx truffle develop

+## Smart Contract Audit
+- [x] Unit tests passing, checking tests configuration (matching the configuration of main network);
+- [x] Compilator warnings;
+- [ ] Race Conditions.
+Reentrancy.
+Cross-function Race Conditions.
+Pitfalls in Race Condition solutions;
+- [ ] Possible delays in data delivery;
+- [ ] Transaction-Ordering Dependence (front running);
+- [ ] Timestamp Dependence;
+- [ ] Integer Overflow and Underflow;
+- [ ] DoS with (unexpected) Revert;
+- [ ] DoS with Block Gas Limit;
+- [ ] Call Depth Attack.
+Not relevant in modern ethereum network :)
+- [ ] Methods execution permissions;
+- [ ] Oracles calls;
+- [ ] Economy model.
+It’s important to forecast scenarios when user is provided with additional economic motivation or faced with limitations.
+If application logic is based on incorrect economy model, the application would not function correctly and participants would incur financial losses.
+This type of issue is most often found in bonus rewards systems.
+- [ ] The impact of the exchange rate on the logic;
+- [ ] Private user data leaks.